-- Define the concept of a game
+- define the concept of a game

-- State the assumptions of games theory
+- state the assumptions of games theory

-- Describe the two-person zero-sum games
+- describe the two-person zero-sum games

-- Explain the concept of saddle point solution in a game
+- explain the concept of saddle point solution in a game.

-3.1 DECISION MAKING
+3.1 Decision Making

 Making decision is an integral and continuous aspect of human life.
-For child or adult, man or woman, government official or business executive, worker or supervisor, participation in the process of decision- making is a common feature of everyday life.
+For child or adult, man or woman, government official or business executive, worker or supervisor, participation in the process of decision-making is a common feature of everyday life.
 What does this process of decision making involve?
 What is a decision?
-How can we analyze and systematize the solving of certain types of decision problems?
+How can we analyze and systematise the solving of certain types of decision problems?
 Answers of all such question are the subject matter of decision theory.
 Decision-making involves listing the various alternatives and evaluating them economically and select best among them.
-Two important stages in decision-making is: (i) making the decision and (ii) Implementation of the decision.
+Two important stages in decision-making are: (i) making the decision and (ii) implementation of the decision.